nrichers/slideover/README.md

-# Slideover Extension for Quarto Reveal Presentations
+# Slideover Extension for Quarto Revealjs Presentations

 This extension provides collapsible content overlays that slide over the existing slide.
 It was originally created to overlay instructional content on Jupyter Notebooks and web apps.
 The extension offers a cleaner alternative to static CSS modals, which often interfere with the underlying content.